k-box/k-box/docs/developer/configuration.md

 # K-Box Configuration

-The DMS configuration parameters are divided into two categories: static and dynamic.
+The K-Box configuration parameters are divided into two categories: static and dynamic.

+Static configuration refer to settings expressed at deploy time.
+Those settings cannot be edited from the K-Box while is running.
+Dynamic configuration refer to options that can be expressed at deploy time and edited from the user interface, or entirely configurable from the user interface.

 ## Static Configuration

 The static configuration is determined by the environment configuration file.
-The environment configuration is usually stored in the `.evn` file that is placed in the root of the project.
+It is usually stored in the `.evn` file, placed in the root of the project.
 An example environment file is in `env.example`.

-All the environment options refers to configuration properties contained in the `config` folder files.

-The following table shows the DMS specific configuration parameters and the one that are strictly required in the environment file.
+The next table shows the K-Box specific configuration parameters:

 | parameter                             | required     | type    | default value | description |
 |---------------------------------------|--------------| --------|---------------|-------------|